litoj/reform.nvim/README.md

       depth = 2, -- at which depth to stop copying tables cuts = {}, -- what value should be put in cut-off places },
-    global_print = true, -- set global print() to our extension for easy table diff and depth lookup }, sig_help = true|{
+    -- set global print() to our extension for easy table diff and depth lookup override = {print = true},
+  },
+  sig_help = true|{
     max_line_offset = 5, -- max cursor position change before repositioning the sig_help window